 The available course units for the BA (Hons) Drawing degree can be viewed below.

-Please fill in this form to begin the process of enrolling on the OCA BA (Hons) Drawing degree or one of OCA’s other undergraduate BA (Hons) Open degree programmes.
-You are not committing to anything by filling in this form, and a member of the Head Office team will be in touch shortly to further discuss your application.
+Please fill in this form to enquire about the BA (Hons) Drawing degree or one of OCA’s other undergraduate Open degree programmes.
+You are not committing to anything by filling in this form.